antsmartian/lets-build-express/chap04/CHAP04.md

 Set a debugger at `expressInit` function -- well yes, our `expressInit` function now gets executed.

 Now `expressInit` will be executed for every request our application is getting.
-Now its time to add a dummy `send` method to check if everything is working fine.
+Now its time to add a dummy `send` method on `res` object to check if everything is working fine.

 In the `express.js` file do the following: